-Healthcare Educators Gain Crucial Assessment Skills On WCM-Q Course
+Healthcare educators gain crucial assessment skills on WCM-Q course

 Over the course of the three days, participants discussed the implications of competency-based medical education as a system, both in terms of its impact on students and instructors; learnt how to employ advanced tools for effective assessment and feedback; and explored key strategies for identifying and remediating struggling learners.
 Under the supervision of the course leaders, the participants also spent time learning applying techniques for improving their direct observational skills.

-The course leaders were Al Sheikhly and Dr. Sandra Moutsios, director of the internal medicine-pediatrics residency programme and assistant professor of internal medicine at Vanderbilt University Medical Centre in the US.
+The course leaders were Ms. Al-Sheikhly and Dr. Sandra Moutsios, director of the internal medicine-pediatrics residency program and assistant professor of internal medicine at Vanderbilt University Medical Centre in the US.
 The course was designed for residency and fellowship program directors, associate program directors, and all faculty members with responsibility for the assessment of residents or fellows.

-Al Sheikhly said:“With assessment being such an essential component of graduate medical education, this three-day course provided the participants with a great deal of extremely practical knowledge and very useful tools, which they can use in their day-to-day work.
-Outcomes and competency-based education in the healthcare sphere is an excellent means for optimising patient safety and healthcare outcomes, so we are very gratified to be an ACGME regional hub that is actively involved in promoting this approach.”
+Ms. Al-Sheikhly said: “With assessment being such an essential component of graduate medical education, this three-day course provided the participants with a great deal of extremely practical knowledge and very useful tools, which they can use in their day-to-day work.
+Outcomes and competency-based education in the healthcare sphere is an excellent means for optimizing patient safety and healthcare outcomes, so we are very gratified to be an ACGME regional hub that is actively involved in promoting this approach.”

-The faculty development programme was accredited locally by the Ministry of Public Health's Department of Healthcare Professions – Accreditation Section and internationally by the Accreditation Council for Continuing Medical Education (ACCME).

 Legal Disclaimer: